vertica/vertica-containers/UDx-container/README.md

 Vertica provides a Dockerfile for different distributions so that you can create an containerized development environment that matches your production environment.

-## Vertica:
+## Vertica

 Vertica tests the following versions, but the contents of this repository might work with eariler versions:
+- 12.x
+- 11.x
 - 10.x
-- 11.x
-- 12.x

 ## CentOS
 - 7.9

 ## Ubuntu
+- 20.04
 - 18.04
-- 20.04

 # Overview

 The Vertica UDx container packages the binaries, libraries, and compilers required to create C++ Vertica UDx extensions.
-Use this repository with your Vertica binary to develop UDxs on any host system that meets the [Prerequisites](#prerequisites).
+Use this repository with your Vertica binary to develop UDxs on any host system that meets the [prerequisites](#prerequisites).

 In addition, this repository provides `vsdk-*` commmand line tools to simplify the development process.
 You can develop UDxs on your host machine, compile them within the UDx container, and then save the object files on your host machine to load into Vertica.

-Of special note is the `vsdk-vertica` command which launches a container with a Vertica executing within it.
+Of special note is the `vsdk-vertica` command which launches a container with a running Vertica instance.
 You can use this container to load and test your UDx.

 # Building the UDx container

-Use the repository `makefile` to build your container.
-The makefile requires that you store a Vertica RPM or DEB file in the top level of the UDx-container directory of your cloned repository.
+Use the repository [Makefile](Makefile) to build your container.
+The Makefile requires that you store a Vertica RPM or DEB file in the top level of the UDx-container directory of your cloned repository.
 The container inherits the privileges and user ID from the user executing the container.

 ## Build variables